 How to Adjust Door Closer Speed

 An hydraulic door closer is a mechanical device which automatically closes a door using springs and a system of chambers filled with a hydraulic fluids to control the motion/speed of the door.
-The most common adjustments that are done are:
+The most common door closer adjustments are:

 - The close swing (or ‘sweep’) speed – adjusting the door closing speed.

 - The latching speed – the last few inches of the door closing to latch properly.
 Customers often refer to this as the door closer pressure since it is the adjustment that makes sure the door holds shut.

-- Some hydraulic door closer models also allow adjustments to the back-check.
+- Some hydraulic door closer models also allow adjusting the back-check.
 Door closer BC (or Back Check) means how the door responds when fully opened – the amount of resistance when opening the door past a certain point.
 Sometimes we hear customers say that the door is hard to open or that they want us to adjust the tension on the door closer, in these cases they are often referring to back check.

 - You may also be able to adjust the delayed action of the door.
 When the door is open the delayed action is a delay time that is set to hold the door open for a bit (up to about 30 seconds) before it proceeds to close based on the sweep speed that has been set.

-You can adjust door closer speed, delay and resistance using only a ladder and the appropriate tool (screwdriver, hex key, or small wrench).
-Proper door closer adjustments can be as simple as making small turns of an adjustment screw to balance these motions.
 A properly adjusted door closer helps ensure that the hydraulic door closer will last longer and also that the door itself lasts longer (an improperly installed or malfunctioning closer will negatively impact the door and/or its framing).
 It will also ensure you stay within code compliance limiting your companies liability from injury claims.

-Whether you need to stop a door from slamming or have other door closing problems, we will help you address how to adjust a door closer.
-If after reading this article you don’t feel comfortable doing the door closer adjustments, you’ll be better able to describe to your local locksmith the issues you are having and what type of service you are requesting.
+Whether you need to stop a door from slamming or have other door closing problems, this article explains how to make the door closer adjustments needed.
+If after reading this article you don’t feel comfortable making the door closer adjustments, you’ll be better able to describe to your local locksmith the issues you are having and what type of service you are requesting.